 Aviva Players will present two Sci-Fi chamber opera films on November 4 at 7:00 PM at Opera America, 330 Seventh Ave., NYC.
 "Villa Diodati" by Mira J. Spektor (Bank Street Films) is an opera about the origins of the Frankenstein story.
 "Libertaria" by Sabrina Pena Young is a futuristic animated comic book opera.

-VILLA DIODATI (:73) offers a new perspective on the Frankensein story and has just been released on DVD by Albany Records.
-It is composed by Mira J. Spektor with libretto by Colette Inez and features the poetry of notorious Romantic poets Byron, Shelley and Wordsworth.
-The plot revolves around the fateful events of of 1816, when Mary Wollstonecraft Shelley penned "Frankenstein" while staying at the Villa Diodati on Lake Geneva with her husband Percy Bysshe Shelley and Lord Byron.
-A contemporary American couple on a Swiss train find themselves thrown into the past and into the lakefront villa on the dreary summer day when Mary Shelley is creating her monster.
+VILLA DIODATI (:73) offers a new perspective on the Frankenstein story and has just been released on DVD by Albany Records.
+It is composed by Mira J. Spektor with libretto by Colette Inez and features the poetry of notorious Romantic poets Byron, Shelley, and Wordsworth.
+The plot revolves around the fateful events of 1816 when Mary Wollstonecraft Shelley penned "Frankenstein" while staying at the Villa Diodati on Lake Geneva with her husband Percy Bysshe Shelley and Lord Byron.
+A contemporary American couple on a Swiss train finds themselves thrown into the past and into the lakefront villa on the dreary summer day when Mary Shelley is creating her monster.
 Later that night, Mary will be haunted by her creation and also by the ghost of her Mother, the British feminist writer Mary Wollstonecraft Godwin.
-The famous couples fantasize of ghosts and monsters while privately facing their inner demons.
+The famous couples fantasize about ghosts and monsters while privately facing their inner demons.
 Today the haunted Villa Diodati still stands as a landmark, overlooking Lake Geneva.

-THE CULTURE NEWS strongly recommends you to attend this rare and unique opportunity to see these two sci fi chamber opera films, wonderfuly composed and interpreted by amazing artists.
+THE CULTURE NEWS strongly recommends you attend this rare and unique opportunity to see these two sci-fi chamber opera films, wonderfully composed and interpreted by amazing artists.